Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 In a small corner of the community, there was a Builder named Nicholas.

-His greatest heart's desire was to design and build a beautiful [[City on a Hill]], that would lift people up out of the darkness and despair of life in [[The Valley]], and serve as a Fortress of [[Hope]] and [[Inspiration]] for generations to come.
+His greatest heart's desire was to design and build a Beautiful and Coherent [[City on a Hill]], that would lift people up out of the Darkness and Despair of life in [[The Valley]], and serve as a Fortress of [[Hope]] and [[Inspiration]] for generations and millennia to come.

-He spent decades thinking, praying, discerning, and designing the intricate details of a [[Community]] where people could [[Flourish in Harmony]] with the Creator, One Another, and All Creation.
+He spent decades thinking, praying, discerning, and designing the intricate details of a [[Community]] where people could [[Flourish in Harmony]] and Right Relationship with the Creator, One Another, and All Creation.

+He imagined a [[New Covenant]] that would reunite Humanity as One Family of God.

 Many in the community of The Valley thought it was a preposterous idea.
-The more The Valley drifted towards [[Chaos]] and confusion, the more abstract and out of touch the Idea of a flourishing and vibrant [[City on a Hill]] became.
+The more The Valley drifted towards [[Chaos]] and confusion, the more abstract and out of touch [[The Idea]] of a flourishing and vibrant [[City on a Hill]] became.
 They called him a madman and a dreamer, they rejected and slandered him, and the authorities of The Valley sought to tear down his resources and reputation.

 Despite the hardship, Nicholas knew that he would be betraying his soul and purpose if he did not work tirelessly to realize what the Creator had placed on his heart since his earliest memories.

-After many years of designing, the plans were laid, the [[Meta Crisis]] was on the horizon, and Nicholas climbed up to the heights of the [[Sacred Mountain]] to begin work on the Magnificent City he had been shown, for the benefit, inspiration, and protection of the community of The Valley.
+After many years of designing, the plans were laid, the [[Meta Crisis]] was on the horizon, and Nicholas climbed up to the heights of the [[Sacred Mountain]] to begin work on the Magnificent City reflected in the [[Divine Blueprints]] he had been shown, for the benefit, inspiration, and protection of the Community of The Valley.

 He knew that they would need an [[Ark]] to carry them through the [[Chaos]] that lay ahead.